ArminJo/Ultimate-Battery-Tester/README.md

 0.222&ohm;   1212mAh
 </pre>

-Then the message "cut off is high" or "low" is displayed in the first row for 2 seconds.
+Then the message "cutoff high" or "low"  and the cutoff voltage is displayed in the first row for 2 seconds.
+On startup, it is the cutoff voltage for the battery type stored last in EEPROM.
 <pre>
-cut off is high
+cutoff high 3.5V
 0.222&ohm;   1212mAh
 </pre>